christophehurpeau/babel-plugin-angular/README.md

-# Babel plugin for angular projects
+# Babel plugin for angular

 ## Install